Opty-Fi/team-defi-adapters/specifications.md

 | exchangeRateStored | N/A | `external` | `uint exchangeRate` | N/A | return cToken exchange rate with underlying token |

 ## ICurve.sol
+[Note: Names of functions and variables are as per Curve contract]

 ### Functions